Monty used to bowl at much quicker pace compared to what I have seen of Leach: Tendulkar | Sports-Games

 Monty used to bowl at much quicker pace compared to what I have seen of Leach: Tendulkar

-Sachin Tendulkar feels that Graeme Swann and Monty Panesar's secret of success during England's series win back in 2012 was largely because of bowling at a quicker pace than usual, something he has not seen Jack Leach do often.
+Sachin Tendulkar feels that Graeme Swann and Monty Panesar's secret behind success during England's series win in India in 2012 was that the two spinners bowled at a quicker pace than usual, something he has not seen Jack Leach do often.

 Compared to Swann-Panesar duo, the current left-arm orthodox spinner Leach is a touch slower and will be more effective only if he can vary his pace on tracks that offer turn.